slimbootloader/documentation/source/how-tos/boot-ubuntu.rst

 The following steps have been verified with Ubuntu Linux 18.04 LTS (64-bit).

+.. important:: Traditional Linux booting using vmlinuz, initrd, and config.cfg is only supported with the debug build of |SPN| or if you have **self.HAVE_VERIFIED_BOOT = 0** in your BoardConfig.py; you can test using debug build initially but for release build support consider packaging the vmlinuz, initrd, and config.cfg into container image format.
+See :ref:`create-container-boot-image` for more details.

 **STEP 1:** Build |SPN|

+.. note:: The BoardConfig.py option **self.ENABLE_GRUB_CONFIG = 1** should be set when building |SPN|.

 **STEP 2:** Flash IFWI image to the board